Please ensure Javascript is enabled for purposes of website accessibility Responsible Conduct in Research (RCR) | University of West Florida

 National Science Foundation (NSF) awards

-All trainees (undergraduates, graduate students, or postdoctoral fellows) who receive salaries or stipend support for conducting research under an NSF award for any amount of time must receive training in RCR (more details can be found on the NSF website).
-Faculty or staff working on NSF grants need not complete RCR training.
+All trainees (undergraduates, graduate students, or postdoctoral fellows), faculty and senior personnel who receive salaries or stipend support for conducting research under an NSF award for any amount of time must receive training in RCR (more details can be found on the NSF website).
 This requirement does not apply to conference, symposium, workshop or travel awards.

 National Institutes of Health (NIH) awards